Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 Thanks to the global popularity of Italian cuisine and a plethora of TV shows and movies set in Italy, the country will appear instantly familiar.

-Whilst I wouldn’t go as far as to say that Italy is a super safe destination, Italian cities are likely to be no more dangerous than those in Europe or North America.
+Whilst I wouldn’t go as far as to say that Italy is a super safe destination, Italian cities are no more dangerous than those in many other European or North American cities.

-I have also travelled to Spain on multiple occasions and consider it to be one of the best places in Europe for those travelling alone, especially for female solo travellers.
+I have also travelled to Spain on multiple occasions and consider it to be one of the best solo travel destinations in Europe, especially for female solo travellers.

-Amongst the many things for which Spain is famous are its beautiful beaches, dramatic mountains and volcanic peaks and has a temperate climate, allowing year-round travel.
-Spain is also relatively affordable compared with other destinations in Western Europe.
+Amongst the many things for which Spain is famous are its beautiful beaches, dramatic mountains and volcanic peaks.
+Spain has beautiful cities and a temperate climate, allowing year-round travel.
+Spain is also relatively affordable compared with many other solo destinations in Europe.

 RENFE, the country’s train network serves major towns and cities.
 Smaller towns and villages are covered by buses.

-Spain has a rich historical heritage and is second only to Italy in the number of UNESCO World Heritage sites.
+Spain has a rich historical heritage and is second only to Italy in the number of UNESCO World Heritage sites, including the unsurpassable Alhambra Palace.
 The Roman Empire – Tarragona has the best Roman ruins in Spain – the Goths and the Moors have all left their mark on the country.

 There is a vibrant cultural scene and foodies will leave the dining table feeling very satisfied.
 What makes it so exciting is that each region or city has its own speciality not to be found elsewhere(try an ensaïmada in Palma de Mallorca for instance).